Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Runtime Analysis for Uniform IID Weights

 holds.
 The maximal number of times such a step is required after having included the search point $0^n$ into the population is $k$ which gives the runtime bound of $O(k^2n)$.

-For the statement on the approximation quality, we make use of the lower bound on the maximal number of elements that can be included using the Chernoff bound and Chebyshev's inequality given in~\cite{DBLP:journals/corr/abs-1911-11451}.
+For the statement on the approximation quality, we make use of the lower bound on the maximal number of elements that can be included using the Chernoff bound and Chebyshev's inequality used in Theorem 3 of~\citet{DBLP:journals/corr/abs-1911-11451}.

 Using Chebyshev's inequality (Equation~\ref{thm:CHB}) at least

 elements can be included and when using Chernoff bound (Equation~\ref{thm:CHF}), at least

 elements can be included.